StephenWetzel/ha-stale-states-finder/README.md

 # ha-stale-states-finder
-Detect and notify when Home Assistant sensors that regularly update sudden get stuck in the same state.
+Detect and notify when Home Assistant sensors that regularly update get stuck in the same state.

 ## Motivation
 I have a number of battery powered zigbee sensors that I use with Home Assistant, and when the battery is getting low in them, they will sometimes simply get stuck with their last reported state.
 Instead of reporting `Unavailable` they will just report the same state forever.
 For example, a temperature sensor which sees small fluctuations constantly will just suddenly get frozen at 73°F for a month.
 Eventually they do go `Unavailable`, but sometimes it will take a very long time to happen, and all the while I assume the sensor is working, when it is not.